rpicatoste/carnd-term1-project4-advanced-lane-detection/writeup.md

     calibrate_camera()
     sample_to_find_transformation_points()

-This is a very convenient way to have modules that can be imported and an automatic testing in case that it is required.
+This is a very convenient way to have modules that can be imported and be automatically tested in case that it is required.

 The camera calibration uses the images provided with the project.
 Those images are read and the points of the chess board found with the functions presented in the lessons.
 The images are stored in the output_images folder, and below an example is shown: